 First, we will look at your spinal posture, noting any imbalances.
 Next comes a physical exam, including specific orthopedic and neurological tests, to determine exactly how bad your injury is and what is causing your symptoms.
 Some of the things we want to find out during your exam include:

-• Do you have areas of numbness?
-Another classic symptom of a herniated disc is numbness or loss of sensation, just like the loss of strength.
-If there is pressure on a nerve, it can affect the signals coming in that send information to the brain.
+- Do you have areas of numbness?
+Numbness or loss of sensation is another classic symptom of a herniated disc, just like loss of strength.
+If pressure is on a nerve, it can affect the signals that send information to the brain.

 Will an X-ray Show Herniated Discs and Paralysis?